GromovoiStanislav/NestJS-Microservices/README.md

 - 16 - NestJS microservices monorepo with tRPC
 - 17 - NestJS microservices with Kafka
 - 18 - NestJS microservices monorepo with Kafka
+- 19 - NestJS microservices monorepo with Kafka